 ACL Rehab Exercise Tip 2: Start your workouts with a warm up

-As you advance your recovery, the first thing to do is a solid warm up to get your blood flowing!
+As you advance through your rehabilitation, the first thing to do in any workout session is a solid warm up to get your blood flowing!

 Try some light jogging, but at a careful pace, warming up with the help of bike machines or treadmills.